-Professional experience provides the opportunity for pre-service teachers to put into practice the theory learned in university lectures and tutorials alongside developing a practical understanding of an HPES context.
+Professional experience provides the opportunity for pre-service teachers to put into practice the theory learned in university lectures and tutorials alongside developing a practical understanding of a primary context.
 It also provides pre-service teachers with a variety of opportunities for the development and maintenance of effective relationships with children and colleagues.

-Each professional experience (placement) is tied to a specific course, and pre-service teachers must 'pass' each placement in order to pass each course, which involves summative feedback from the supervising educator and meet all expectations around attendance and the RMIT Student Charter.
-Each professional experience course will have accompanying assessment tasks that may require specific data collection during the professional practice experience, these are detailed in course guides on Canvas and students must ensure that you have a clear understanding of what is required.
+Each professional experience is tied to a specific course, and pre-service teachers must 'pass' each placement to pass each course, which involves summative feedback from your supervising teacher and meeting all expectations around attendance and the RMIT Student Charter.
+Each professional experience course will have accompanying assessment tasks that may require you to conduct specific data collection during the professional practice experience, these are detailed in your course guides on Canvas and you must ensure that you have a clear understanding of what is required.

-In this program pre-service teachers participate in the following professional experience courses, further details and separate descriptions of each professional experience course will be provided by RMIT on course websites and the Professional Experience Website.
+In this program pre-service teachers participate in the following professional experience courses depending on their chosen path.